TaylorZaneKirk/4103-101-OpSys-Kirk/assignments/Test_One_Addon.md

 1. What is the difference between a mode switch and a process switch?
 	- A mode switch is when a single process switches from user-mode to kernel-mode (or vice-versa).
 A process switch is when one process is interrupted for a different process.
+Also a mode-switch can occur without changing the state of a process.
+A process-switch does not.